oracle/db-sharding/sdb-terraform/contributing.md

 ### Pull request process

 1. Fork this repository
 2. Create a branch in your fork to implement the changes.
 We recommend using the issue number as part of your branch name, e.g. `1234-fixes`
 3. Ensure that any documentation is updated with the changes that are required by your fix.
-4. Ensure that any samples are updated if the base image has been changed.
+4. Ensure that any sample examples are updated if there have been any addition/deletion to the terraform inputs.
 5. Submit the pull request. *Do not leave the pull request blank*.
 Explain exactly what your changes are meant to do and provide simple steps on how to validate your changes.
 Ensure that you reference the issue you created as well.
-We will assign the pull request to 2-3 people for review before it is merged.
+We will assign the pull request for review before it is merged.